Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 Speks Gump Memory Stress Ball

 Another recommendation from Capanna-Hodge is a stress ball.
 We like this one from Speks.
-Writer Olivia Campbell raves about these, first noting that the outside isn’t sticky, so it doesn’t collect hair or lint.
+Writer Olivia Campbell raves about it, first noting that the outside isn’t sticky, so it doesn’t collect hair or lint.
 She also likes that it can be played with discreetly.
-“It’s quiet and subtle — something you use at a desk without disrupting class or meetings, etc.” Plus, this three-pack comes in right around $20, making it a great value.

 Level Two

-ARK Chewth Pick Chewable Toothpick
+Ark Chewth Pick Chewable Toothpick

-Bearaby Heated Weighted Lap Pad
+Bearaby Lounger (Heated and Weighted Lap Pad)

 Level Three